You have no items in your shopping cart.

 Basic wound care requires thorough cleaning of the wound, letting it dry to air and then the application of an antiseptic if needed.
 The wound can then be left open to the air or wrapped with a clean, sterile dressing.

 For minor skin wounds, cleansing with clean water and a bar soap can be as effective as using disposable alcohol wipes.
 We’d recommend our aloe vera soap for this.
-If you think the wound needs antiseptic, try this anti-bacterial repair salve from Urbapothecary.
-The power of chaparral and black walnut leaves in the salve, that contain potent antibacterial and anti-fungal components, combine to aid the healing of fungal infections and minor wounds.
+If you think the wound needs antiseptic, try a couple of drops of lavender essential oil.
+Like any antiseptic, it might sting a little at first, but lavender has incredible soothing and mending properties on minor scrapes and burns.

 Need to cover it?
 Plastic free plasters (from PATCH) are such an awesome plastic free option for minor cuts and scrapes.
 Made with sustainably sourced, soft and organic bamboo fabric and gauze with hypoallergenic Pressure Sensitive Adhesive (PSA).
 Their PSA formulation is made from a combination of natural minerals and Nano technology (think tiny suction cups) to gently adhere to the skin without causing reactions.
 And they’re 100% compostable and will degrade within 6 weeks.

 If the cut continues to reopen, or needs more substantial covering than a plastic can provide, consider using scraps of clean, organic cotton or hemp.
 These can be picked up cheaply on etsy or at your local fabric shop for minimal cost and can then be composted after use or washed and sterilised to be used again.
 Keep the bandage in place using a stainless safety pin, paper tape or by tying the fabric into a knot.

-The product that we love for reducing scarring from any wounds, as well treating rashes, burns and insect bites is this repair salve from Urbapothecary.
-Coming in a recycled and 100% recyclable aluminium tin, this salve is natural healing at its best.
-It contains herbs and oils that promote skin cell regeneration, are anti-bacterial, anti-fungal, anti-inflammatory and help shield skin from the harsh environment.
-It’s a great all-natural alternative to petroleum-based Neosporin and rash creams.
+The product that we love for reducing scarring from any wounds, as well treating rashes, burns and insect bites is this Organic Calendula Balm from Odylique.
+Coming in a glass jar and 100% recyclable aluminium tin lid, this salve is natural healing at its best.
+It contains a potent CO2 extract of calendula, plus other botanicals that promote skin cell regeneration, are anti-inflammatory and help shield skin from the harsh environment.
+It’s a great all-natural alternative to petroleum-based rash creams.

 2. Treating minor- first degree burns plastic free